-WWE News: Randy Orton, AJ Styles & Bray Wyatt Compete At WWE Rockford Show
+WWE News: Randy Orton, AJ Styles, & Bray Wyatt Compete At WWE Rockford Show

 — ⎛⎝Alexa Bliss⎠⎞ (@MySuperBliss) March 5, 2017

 The WWE Intercontinental and WWE SmackDown Women’s titles were also on the line at this event.
 Dean Ambrose successfully retained his championship against his current rival Baron Corbin.
 Alexa Bliss fought in another Fatal Fourway match which included Natalya, Tamina Snuka, and Mickie James.
-One has to think this match is setting something up for WrestleMania 33 too with Tamina either set to return before Mania or another women’s superstar taking her spot in the match.
+One has to think this match is setting something up for WrestleMania 33 too, with Tamina either set to return before Mania or another women’s superstar taking her spot in the match.

 WWE Champion Bray Wyatt was in action Sunday night, but it was against former family member Luke Harper.
 In the matchup, Bray was victorious, with the bout taking place one spot on the card ahead of Bray’s other “former family member” in a match.
 It doesn’t seem as if the two future opponents’ paths crossed during the night, though.

 The main event match at the WWE’s Rockford show featured “The Viper” and “The Phenomenal” AJ Styles in their first-ever match.
-Orton emerged victorious in the encounter which could give an indication of the results for their upcoming match.
+Orton emerged victorious in the encounter, which could give an indication of the results for their upcoming match.

 The finish came as Styles set up for the Phenomenal Forearm from the side ropes.
-Orton was able to duck the move and then came back with his trademark finisher, the RKO, for the big pinfall win heading towards Tuesday night.
+Orton was able to duck the move and then come back with his trademark finisher, the RKO, for the big pinfall win heading towards Tuesday night.
 Will it go down the same way in their upcoming bout with more on the line?

 #WWERockford | 3/5/17 | VIDEO | @AJStylesOrg vs @RandyOrton | Orton delivering a beautiful RKO tonight to AJ: pic.twitter.com/pvSAwPG0yG